 AMD 295 Architectural and Mechanical Design Internship 0-(6-18)-(2-6)

 This course is designed to provide students real-life work experiences through on-thejob training with a field-related cooperating employer in the student’s declared major.
 Students will be supervised by the business/industry sponsor and report to the Director of Career and Technical Programs or assigned faculty member.
 The position may be paid or unpaid.
 Students must complete a minimum of 45 contact hours per credit hour per semester.
 Course is variable credits and may be repeated for up to six credit hours.
-Prerequisites: SKL240, minimum of 30 credit hours, with at least 18 credits of core classes in the program area, 2.50 GPA, and/or approval from the Dean of Career and Technical Education or Director of Career and Technical Programs.
-Prior to fall 2015, this course was listed as DDT295
+Prerequisites: Minimum of 30 credit hours, with at least 18 credits of core classes in the program area, 2.50 GPA, and/or approval from the Dean of Career and Technical Education or Director of Career and Technical Programs.

 AMD 299 Special Studies in Architectural and Mechanical Design (1 to 6)-0-(1 to 6)